RealAudio Clip ( 49 min 36 sec )

 [Apparently, Al moves counter-clockwise around the crater, taking pictures as he goes.
 His movements can be seen from the changes from frame to frame of the relative positions of Surveyor III and the LM.
 Their approximate location is marked in a labeled detail from the 5 February 2010 LROC image.
 The frames in this sequence are AS12-48- 7088 to 7093.]

-[Frame 7088 shows Surveyor III with Block Crater above and to the left just below the rim of Surveyor Crater.]
+[Frame 7088 shows Surveyor III with Block Crater above and to the right, just below the rim of Surveyor Crater.]

 [Frame 7090 shows both the LM and the Surveyor, with Block Crater above and behind the Surveyor as indicated in a labeled version.]